Corporate Plan2022–23

-Welcome to the Australian Electoral Commission (AEC) Corporate Plan 2022–23.
-This plan outlines the four key activities through which our performance in delivering high quality electoral services to Australian citizens is measured.
+Welcome to the 2024–25 Australian Electoral Commission (AEC) Corporate Plan.
+This plan sets our direction for the next four years.
+It outlines the key activities we undertake to achieve our purpose, and how we measure our performance in delivering high integrity electoral services to Australian citizens.

 Tom Rogers